systemcarl/weblog/outlines/about-me.md

         make observations and collect data.
     - The modularity of software solutions allows new solutions to be applied to problems outside their domain.

-- The goal of information technology has been to build intuitive systems and interfaces
+- There is still much to be learned about how to build systems that satisfy our current ambitions.

     - Recent advancements in computer science have been in pursuit of creating technology that can intuitively perceive and react to the external world.
         - This is an interesting topic of psychology.
-    - There is still much to be learned about how to build systems that satisfy our current ambitions.
-    - Further technological advancements will require scientific discovery.

 - I plan to continue my research within the fields of computer science, psychology, and physics.